sony/nnabla/doc/functions.rst

 BinaryConnectAffine
 ^^^^^^^^^^^^^^^^^^^

-Binary Connect Affine, multiplier-less inner-product.

-Binary Connect Affine is the affine function, but the inner-product in this function is the following,
+This function provides a BinaryConnect affine layer.
+It computes in the forward pass

 .. math::

-    y_i = \sum_{i} sign(w_i) x_i.
+    y_j = \sum_{i} sign(w_{j,i}) x_i,

-Therefore, :math:`sign(w_i)` becomes a discrete parameter belonging to :math:`\{0,\,1\}`, thus the inner product simplifies to addition.
+i.e., the weights :math:`w_{j,i}` are binarized to :math:`sign(w_{j,i})` and,
+hence, each weight is in :math:`\{-1,\,1\}`.
+By this weight binarization, the inner product computations do not require any multiplications anymore as they turn into additions/subtractions.

-This function should be used together with :meth:`~nnabla.functions.batch_normalization` .
+This function should be used together with :meth:`~nnabla.functions.batch_normalization`.

 .. note::

-    1) If you would like to share the binary weights between other standard layers, please use the standard, floating value weights (`weight`) and not the binary weights (`binary_weight`).
+    1) If you would like to share the binary weights between other layers, please use the standard, floating value weights (`weight`) and not the binary weights (`binary_weight`).

     2) The weights and the binary weights become in sync only after a call to :meth:`~nnabla.Variable.forward`, and not after a call to :meth:`~nnabla.Variable.backward`.
 If you wish to store the parameters of the network, remember to call :meth:`~nnabla.Variable.forward`, once before doing so, otherwise the weights and the binary weights will not be in sync.

-    3) CPU and GPU implementations now use floating values for `binary_weight` , since this function is for simulation purposes.
+    3) CPU and GPU implementations now use floating values for `binary_weight`, since this function is for simulation purposes.

 References: